-Data published annually in Mental health services in Australia includes additional important caveat information to ensure appropriate interpretation of the analyses presented by the AIHW.
+Data published annually in Mental health services in Australia include additional important caveat information to ensure appropriate interpretation of the analyses presented by the AlHW.
 Readers are advised to take note of footnotes and caveats specific to individual data tables that influence interpretability of specific data.

-The purpose of the NCMHCD is to collect information on all ambulatory mental health service contacts provided by government-operated community mental health care services, as specified by the CMHC NMDS.
-The scope for this collection is all government-operated community mental health care services that are included in the MHE NMDS.
+The purpose of the NCMHCD is to collect information on all ambulatory mental health service contacts provided by community mental health care services, as specified by the CMHC NMDS.
+The scope for this collection is all government-funded and operated community mental health care services in Australia.

-A mental health service contact for the purposes of this collection is defined as the provision of a clinically significant service by a specialised mental health service provider for patients/clients, other than those admitted to psychiatric hospitals or designated psychiatric units in acute care hospitals and those resident in 24-hour staffed specialised residential mental health services, where the nature of the service would normally warrant a dated entry in the clinical record of the patient/client in question.
-Any one patient can have one or more service contacts over the reporting period (that is, 2009-10).
+A mental health service contact, for the purposes of this collection, is defined as the provision of a clinically significant service by a specialised mental health service provider for patients/clients, other than those admitted to psychiatric hospitals or designated psychiatric units in acute care hospitals and those resident in 24-hour staffed specialised residential mental health services, where the nature of the service would normally warrant a dated entry in the clinical record of the patient/client in question.
+Any one patient can have one or more service contacts over the reporting period (that is, 2012-13).
 Service contacts are not restricted to face-to-face communication but can include telephone, video link or other forms of direct communication.
 Service contacts can also be either with the patient or with a third party, such as a carer or family member, or other professional or mental health workers or other service providers.